 Don’t forget about the option to have students submit their papers via SafeAssign on HuskyCT.
 SafeAssignments deter students from committing plagiarism and help you to identify plagiarism in papers.
 SafeAssign compares submitted assignments against a set of academic papers to identify areas of overlap between the submitted assignment and existing works.
 SafeAssign is effective as both a deterrent and an educational tool: Use SafeAssign to review assignment submissions for originality and create opportunities to help students identify how to properly attribute sources rather than paraphrase.
 Visit CETL's Educational Technology site for information on SafeAssign.
 SafeAssign itself should not be used as the final arbiter in making a determination about plagiarism; it’s a helpful tool, but an experienced teacher is still the best final judge.

 Know your Roles and Responsibilities It is very important to work with the Office of Community Standards to follow appropriate procedures for academic misconduct.
 The Academic Integrity FAQ page clarifies the instructor's role in maintaining academic integrity at UConn; visit the Community Standards Academic Misconduct Procedure Review to learn more.
-You can also find information about your roles and responsibilities regarding misconduct in the Academic Integrity/Misconduct section of the Faculty and Staff Resource Guide.
-Contact Community Standards if you have questions about these procedures.
+You can also find information about your roles and responsibilities regarding misconduct in the Academic, Scholarly, and Professional Integrity and Misconduct Policy.
+Contact Community Standards if you have questions about these procedures for undergraduate cases, or the Graduate School for graduate cases.

 Tips: